 Three times Jesus asked his Father that the cup passes from him.
 The cup represented the death and suffering that Jesus was about to suffer for mankind.
 He was committed to doing the Father’s will but it was not to be easy.
 This agonising prayer shows that there is no other way for it to be done.
 Jesus anxiety is seen in the way his sweat was like drops of blood (Luke 22:44).
 This could mean that he was sweating so much that it was dripping off of him like blood.
 Or, it could mean that his anxiety led him to suffer from a stress induced medical condition in which blood and sweat mingle.

-(Matthew 26:47-56) Judas leads the mob sent to arrest Jesus.
+(Matthew 26:47-56) Judas and a mob arrive in the garden.
 The odd assortment of servants, soldiers, religious leaders carrying swords and clubs indicates that this is a mob quickly thrown together by the Jewish leaders.
 Kissing a teacher (rabbi) was a common greeting from a student.
 In this case it was the arranged signal.
 Peter tries to protect Jesus and attacks one of the men and cuts off his ear (26:50).
-Jesus stops Peter and heals the man’s ear (26:52-56).
+Jesus stops Peter and heals the man’s ear (Matthew 26:52-56).
 He knows that Peter cannot stop the fulfilment of prophecy so he peacefully allows himself to be arrested.

 - What happened before this story?